Skip to main content

 /**

-* A function that returns the fee recipient for a bridge transfer.
+* A function that returns the fee recipient address on the source chain.

-* The fee recipient address **must be a valid address for the source chain** of the bridge transfer.
+* Must return a valid address for the source chain.

 */